OpenTranslationBible/open-bible/en-GB/43.John/md/john-14.md

 ## John 14:15

-“If you love me, you will obey my commands.
+“For if you love me, you will obey my commands.

 ## John 14:16